Build applications

 Program and debug

 .
-However, if you are running the Eclipse IDE without any hardware attached, you may wish to build your application to ensure all the code is correct.
+However, if you are running Eclipse without any hardware attached, you may wish to build your application to ensure all the code is correct.

 Build with Make